-Last month, we launched a brand-new show home at our Rosemeade development in Almondbury, Huddersfield, incorporating furniture that had already been on display in the Bramham show home throughout the year.
+Did you know our first ever Excellence Collection show home, the Newsam, was dressed incorporating furniture that had already been on display in a previous show home?
 Erris Homes and our fantastic interior designer, Jeanette Holmes, have worked together to show that you don’t need to go for a whole new look when upsizing – all you need are a few staple pieces and a determination to make it work!

 We sat down with Jeanette to pick her brain on how to upsize on a budget.
 In this blog, she talks about how to make the most of your existing furniture in a larger home.